If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 Bottom-Line: An affordable, entry-level unit with decent battery life for its size.

-Features of Hiking GPS Devices
+What Features Do Hiking GPS Units Have?

 These units are handheld and lightweight, vital when backpacking or hiking long distances.
 Additionally, many of them can act strictly as a digital compass or work with traditional maps, allowing you to navigate however you choose.